Free FAFSA Guide

 These questions ask about the “net worth” of assets.
 This is the value of the asset minus anything you owe on the asset (technically, the debts secured by the asset).

-Assets in the name of a sibling will be assessed eventually, when the sibling enrolls in college.
 However, money in 529 college savings plans, prepaid tuition plans, and Coverdell education savings accounts owned by a parent must be reported as a parent asset on the FAFSA, even if the beneficiary is a sibling.

 Income vs. Asset